AutoResearch/sweetbean/docs/index.md

 ## Overview

-- [Quickstart Guide](Quickstart%20Guide/index.md) A quick start guide to get you started with SweetBean.
+- [Basic Tutorials](Basic%20Tutorials/index.md) This will get you started with SweetBean.
+- [Use Case Tutorials](Use%20Case%20Tutorials/index.md) Examples on how SweetBean can be used.
 - [User Guide](User%20Guide/index.md) An overview of SweetBean features.
-- [Stimuli](Stimuli/index.md) An overview of the different stimuli that can be used in SweetBean.
 - [Code References](reference/sweetbean/) A reference guide to the different classes and functions in SweetBean.

 ## SweetBean is Growing